Lawliar/CO3/README.md

 ## Intro

 This is the repo for *CO3: Concolic Co-execution for Firmware* from [NU Seclab](https://seclab.nu/).
-CO3 features in instrumenting the firmware for a much faster (1000x) firmware concolic execution while running directly on the MCU hardware.
+CO3 features in instrumenting the firmware for a much faster (1000x) workstation-level firmware concolic execution while running directly on the MCU hardware.

 ## Directory:
 ```